Camden County, New Jersey: Politics

 Camden County has long been a Democratic stronghold, and almost all of the county is in the 1st congressional district.
 The county usually votes overwhelmingly Democratic in national, state, and local elections.
+The county has only voted Republican for president five times since 1936, and for governor just twice since 1973.
 As of August 1, 2020, there were a total of 376,429 registered voters in Camden County, of whom 178,834 (47.5%) were registered as Democrats, 57,545 (15.3%) were registered as Republicans and 134,908 (35.8%) were registered as Unaffiliated.
 There were 5,142 (1.4%) voters registered to other parties.
 Among the county's 2010 Census population, 69.1% were registered to vote, including 75.6% of those ages 18 and over.

-In the 2020 United States presidential election, Joe Biden won the county by 33.4%.
-In the 2016 United States presidential election, Hillary Clinton carried the county by a 32.4% margin over Donald Trump, winning New Jersey by 14.1%.
-In the 2012 United States presidential election, Barack Obama carried the county by 37.2%, an increase over the margin he carried the county over John McCain in the 2008 United States presidential election.
-He won by 34.8% while having only won New Jersey by 15.5%.

-In the 2009 gubernatorial election, Republican Chris Christie received 39.29% of the vote (52,337 votes) to incumbent Democratic Governor Jon Corzine's 54.93% (73,171 votes), while Independent Chris Daggett received 4.63% of the vote (6,166 votes).
-In the 2013 gubernatorial election Republican Governor Chris Christie received 54.8% of the vote (64,545 votes) to Democrat Barbara Buono's 43.7% (51,546 votes).
-In the 2017 gubernatorial election, Republican Kim Guadagno received 37,113 (30.7%) of the vote, and Democrat Phil Murphy received 81,268 (67.2%) of the vote.
-In the 2021 gubernatorial election, Republican Jack Ciattarelli received 37.5% of the vote (56,016 ballots cast) to Democrat Phil Murphy's 61.7% (92,162 votes).
+State elections

 Municipalities

 The 36 municipalities in Camden County and the 2010 census data for population, housing units, and area are:

 Historical municipalities

 Defunct municipalities in the county (with years of formation and dissolution listed in parentheses) include: